fluent/fluent-plugin-windows-eventlog/README.md

 ### in_windows_eventlog2

-#### fluentd Input plugin for the Windows Event Log using newer Windows Event Logging API
+fluentd Input plugin for the Windows Event Log using newer Windows Event Logging API.
+This is successor to `in_windows_eventlog`.
+See also [this slide](https://www.slideshare.net/cosmo0920/fluentd-meetup-2019) for the details of `in_windows_eventlog2` plugin.

     <source>
       @type windows_eventlog2